 There are plenty of camper designs suited for all kinds of camping and holiday uses.
 Some will have more features than your house and cost a mint, some will be quite basic and be easy to use, and some will pretty much require a small army to set up and pack down.
 Work out which of the following designs will compliment your camping experiences.

 Flip-over Camper – A simple and convenient model, the flip-over has a sealed hard top while driving and opens out to become a floor suspended off the ground by adjustable legs.
-This is particularly hand when camping on uneven or soggy ground.
+This is particularly hand when camping on the uneven or soggy ground.
 There’s a ready-made bed inside and a kitchen that slides out from the side.

 Soft Floor Campers – By simply pulling out canvas flooring and extending an internal frame (with some tent pegs and rope as part of the set up), soft floor campers provide a great deal more room than flip-overs, often extending out 12 to 14 foot wide.
 The kitchen is also accessible from the side even while the tent is packed away.